aktos-io/dcs-tools/README.md

 Make sure that you are performing `make sync-root` command on a native Linux filesystem.
 You will end up having a backup with wrong file ownership and/or permissions otherwise.

+### Hardlinks are not always safe

+Hardlinks are simply pointers to a file in the filesystem.
+If you delete or overwrite a file, your hardlinks (thus your backups) are safe.
+However, if you open a file and change the contents, all hardlinks point to this new data.
+So your backups (your previous data) are instantly broken.
+If you don't use BTRFS-method, you should always update your files by overwriting, not updating their contents.